 Il Sole e d’Azzurro (The Sun and The Blue) This song was one of Giorgia’s earliest hits and this video is a live performance of the song at Italy’s San Remo Music Festival in 2001.
-I love how this skinny, young and innocent woman just takes that stages and blows everyone away!
+I love how this skinny, young and innocent woman just takes that stage, build up to an amazing climax and just blows everyone away!

 Quando Una Stella Muore (When a Star Dies) This gorgeous song is from Giorgia’s Senza Paura album and the video was filmed in a fantastic location in a national park located in north-central Italy.

 Tu Mi Porti Su (You Lift Me Up) This is an infectiously upbeat song, being performed live in this video with another Italian music star, Lorenzo Jovanotti, who wrote the song.
 It’s a very fun video!
 Note that the line immediately following Tu mi porti su… is “E poi mi lasci cadere”, which means: “and then you let me fall down!”

 Oronero The title track from her latest release is a beautiful ballad that again shows off Giorgia’s amazing vocal abilities.
 Looks like another huge hit!

 Credo I am in Italy this summer and was happy to see that Giorgia has released this amazingly upbeat song as her latest single from the Oronero CD.
 Definitely one of THE summer of 2017 hits on Italian radio.
 Brava, Giorgia!!